tedski/slack-irssi/README.md

 /set slack_token <string>
  * The api token from [https://api.slack.com/]

-/set slack_away ON/OFF/TOGGLE
- * manage your slack presence with /away

 /set slack_loglines <integer>
  * the number of lines to grab from channel history